Nonlocal optical potential with core excitation in ${}^{10}\mathrm{Be}(d,p){}^{11}\mathrm{Be}$ and

 The above agreement is likely accidental as it disappears at higher energy.
 In Fig.~\ref{fig:s35} we study the deuteron pickup reaction $\A{11}{Be}(p,d)\A{10}{Be}$ at $E_p = 35.3$ MeV/nucleon beam energy with the final $\A{10}{Be}$ nucleus being in its ground (excited) state $0^+$ ($2^+$).
 This energy is equivalent to $E_d = 40.9$ MeV in the time-reversed $\A{10}{Be}(d,p)\A{11}{Be}$ reaction.
-Again, predictions with different parameter sets of nucleon-nucleus nonlocal optical potentials (\ref{eq:Vdjl}) are combined into a band, but this time a better agreement with the experimental data \cite{winfield:01} is obtained with ~5\% change in the SF, i.e., $S(0^+,\frac12^+)=0.807$ and, consequently, $S(2^+,\frac12^+)=0.193$.
+Again, predictions with different parameter sets of nucleon-nucleus nonlocal optical potentials (\ref{eq:Vdjl}) are combined into a band, but this time a better agreement with the experimental data \cite{winfield:01} is obtained with ~5\% change in the SF, i.e., $S(0^+,\frac12^+)=0.807$ and, consequently, $S(2^+,\frac12^+)=0.193$, which quite reasonably compare with 0.90 and 0.16, respectively, as predicted by the ab initio no-core shell model with continuum (NCSMC) with an extra adjustment to neutron separation energies \cite{calci:16a}.
+The uncertainties associated with the band width are around 3\% and 5\%, respectively.
 With this model and nonlocal potentials we are able to provide rather good description of the experimental data simultaneously for both transfer reactions leading to either ground or excited state of $\A{10}{Be}$.
 In contrast, the local potential predictions from Ref.~\cite{deltuva:15b} underestimate the differential cross section in both cases, and the description can not be repaired by an adjustment of SFs (assuming their sum is one), since increasing the cross section for one channel would reduce it for another.
 As shown in Ref.~\cite{deltuva:15b} none of the three different local optical potentials was able to reproduce the data \cite{winfield:01} well.
 DWBA analysis \cite{winfield:01} reports $S(0^+,\frac12^+)$ values from 0.65 to 0.80.